 LMC Guide to Ear Care

-The recommendation from the RCN, The Rotherham NHS Foundation Trust, Medical Defence Organisations and the BMA is that the GP and or registered nurse remains responsible for any task such as ear irrigation delegated to an unregistered practitioner (HCA).
-The NMC (2015) requires that any registered nurse that delegates a task to another person is adequately supervised and has ongoing support and access to a clinician (1)
+The recommendation from the RCN, NHS Digital and the GMC is that the GP and or registered nurse/health care professional remains responsible for any task such as ear irrigation delegated to another including an unregistered practitioner e.g. HCA.
+The NMC requires that when a registered nurse delegates a task to another person then they are adequately supervised, have ongoing support and access to a clinician.

-The role of an unregistered practitioner (HCA) is not to diagnose but to work within guidelines and protocols, it is therefore not appropriate for an HCA to make the initial assessment.
+The role of an unregistered practitioner e.g., HCA, is not to diagnose but to work within guidelines and protocols, it is therefore not appropriate for an HCA to make the initial assessment.
 Medical Protection Society would support ‘reasonable delegation’ within the field of the HCA’s expertise ensuring that they are fully trained, competent and follow a robust protocol.
 “The degree of risk must have been assessed because ultimately the patient has a right to the same standard of care, whoever delivers it “(CQC Mythbusters Health Care Assistants in General Practice.
-Oct 2015) (2)
+Oct 2015).

 The following are useful websites to refer to for further advice: